COLUMNIST Michael Moore has touched on a vitally important issue central to the quality of our democracy here in Canberra (“Sitting in the centre...

-Seven Days columnist MIKE WELSH reflects on another week in the life of Canberra
+Seven Days columnist MIKE WELSH reflects on another week in the life of the national capital.

 Another cartoon from the wry eye of PAUL DORIN.

 Occasional Grumpy columnist, CEDRIC BRYANT, of Watson, can't get over the wastefulness of the tram-launch knees-up.